firemountain/exxir2/README.md

   etc.html
   etc.html

--- The Header and Footer should exist on all pages..
-Those elements should not need to be included in each .html file which they currently are.
+#### -- The Header and Footer should exist on all pages..
+Those elements should not need to be included in each .html file which they currently are.!!

+## Organize CSS
+please remove LESS
+and please separate the css for mobile and desktop stlyes into different files

 ### Define and array and use for navigation arrows